 There are many advantages to becoming a contractor, including:

-- Higher take-home pay – as a contractor you can easily command higher rates than as a permanent employee – this is due to the fact that companies do not have to pay for your NI and any additional perks that permanent employees receive.
+- Higher take-home pay – as a contractor you can easily command higher rates than as a permanent employee – this is due to the fact that companies do not have to pay for your National Insurance and any additional perks that permanent employees receive.

 - Industry expert – your clients will view you differently and so you will be treated differently.
 Rather than your boss considering you a number within the company, just an employee, you are bought into the company as the skilled expert.